French Onion Soup

 Slice the onions as thinly as you can and chop the garlic finely.
 This helps with the cooking and the appearance of the soup.

 Melt the butter and oil in a large saucepan and add the onions.
-Stir well to cover the onion in the oil.
+Stir well to cover the onions in the oil.

 Put a lid on the saucepan and cook on medium to low for 30 minutes, stirring occasionally.
 The onions should wilt down by about half.